-As discussed in note 1, the accompanying financial statements present only the Drinking Water Revolving Loan Fund, and do not purport to, and do not, present fairly the financial position of the State of Louisiana, the Louisiana Department of Health and Hospitals, or the Office of Public Health and their changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in note 1, the accompanying financial statements present only the DWRLF, and do not purport to, and do not, present fairly the financial position of the state of Louisiana, the Department of Health and Hospitals, or the Office of Public Health and their changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.